tundish/blathnaid/app/tale.rst

 Once upon a time
 ================

 ..
 Bláthnaid is a name from the Gaeilge tradition.
-In England we would say 'Blornid'.
+In England we would say 'Blawnid'.

 Jack and Morten
 ---------------